How defibrillators work explained simply

 Let us at this point summarise the sequence of events that happen when we use the biphasic defibrillator:

-• After a brief “switching interval” where all switches are “off”, the “reverse current” is started by switching “on” switches 2 and 3.
+• The “reverse current” is started by switching “ON” switches 2 and 3.

 In real life, the charging system and the internal switches of the defibrillator are electronically controlled by a computer.
 The user selects the required energy and the computer controls the charging system to charge the capacitor.
 When appropriate, the user presses the button to deliver the current to the patient.
-The computer then controls the high speed electronic switches of the H bridge to deliver the biphasic defibrillation current.
+The computer then controls the four high-speed electronic switches to deliver the biphasic defibrillation current.

 By the way, the biphasic waveform that we have so far studied is “officially” called “biphasic truncated exponential” waveform, often the name being shortened to “BTE” waveform.